The Mosaic Project | Harmony + Diversity = Hope

 The Pathway:

-The MOSAIC project seeks to nurture future musicians of color through a “pathway” approach – reaching children, teens, and young adults at multiple touch points throughout a young musician’s development.
+The MOSAIC project seeks to nurture musicians of color at multiple touch points throughout their development.
 Over the course of 3-8 years, talented young musicians of color will be inspired through interactions and mentoring by AF’s artistic personnel at various levels, reinforcing the message that “we all belong” in this world of classical music.

 The program includes:

-• Music Outreach Internships, providing paid internship opportunities for college-age music students who perform in AF’s in-school workshops and Family Concerts.
+• MOSAIC Outreach Internships – paid internship opportunities for college-age music students who perform in AF’s in-school workshops and Family Concerts.
 The Interns are drawn from the Northeast Ohio area.
-We are now accepting applications for Spring 2022 Internships.
+We are accepting applications on a rolling basis.
 If you are a college or conservatory student majoring in music performance, music education, or music therapy, you can apply – as an individual, a trio, or quartet.
 MORE INFO

-• Small-group classical music coachings for children of color through AF’s Musettes Ensemble (treble youth chorus), CIM’s Musical Pathways Fellowship program, and the Rainey Institute in urban Cleveland.
+• Small-group classical music coachings through AF’s Musettes Ensemble (treble youth chorus), the Rainey Institute in urban Cleveland, and AF’s Side-by-Side String Program in south-side Chicago.

 Meet the MOSAIC Artistic Team: